Status of this Document

 }

-The section describes how an Entity Metadata Provider can implement this specification to allow consumer to follow changes in a set of entities they manage.
+This section describes how an Entity Metadata Provider can implement this specification to allow consumers to follow changes to entity descriptions in the provider’s data set.

-The choice of how often to create new Change Sets will depend upon how frequently entities are updated, expected needs of consumers for timely updates, resource constraints, and likely other local consideration.
+The choice of how often to create new Change Sets will depend upon how frequently entities are updated, consumers’ expectations for timely updates, resource constraints, and likely other local considerations.
 Two common approaches are to create Change Sets at predetermined time intervals (e.g. hourly, nightly, weekly, monthly), or after a certain number of changes have occurred (e.g. 10, 20, 100, 500 changes).

 The Local Cache of Labels and Local Cache of Full Dataset use cases require the consumer to be able to download a copy of all entities in the dataset before following changes.
-Coordination of snapshots with the production of Changes Sets will make this easier.
+Coordination of snapshots of the full dataset with the production of Changes Sets will make this easier.

 When a full download of the dataset is created, the producer should:

-- On the human-readable download page, include a link to the download file and indicate the datatime of creation.
+• On the human readable download page, include a link to the download file and indicate the datetime of creation.

-- Create or update the Entry Point to include the new download in the
+• Create or update the Entry Point to include the new download in the url property.

 The provider must record information about changes in the Entity Set as they occur, then at some point write a Change Set and make accompanying changes to the Entry Point.